When the Alpine Roses Bloom

 When the Alpine Roses Bloom (Wenn die Alpenrosen blüh'n) is a 1955 West German drama film directed by Richard Häussler and Hans Deppe and starring Hertha Feiler, Claus Holm, and Marianne Hold.
-Along with As Long as the Roses Bloom, it was one of two follow-ups directed by Depp to his hit 1953 heimatfilm When the White Lilacs Bloom Again.
+Along with As Long as the Roses Bloom, it was one of two follow-ups directed by Deppe to his hit 1953 heimatfilm When the White Lilacs Bloom Again.

 It was shot at the Spandau Studios in Berlin and on location in the Austrian state of Tyrol.
 The film's sets were designed by the art director Heinrich Weidemann.